jlien86/hugo-stuff/content/page/about.md

 ### Details About This Site

-This site was made with [Hugo](https://gohugo.io/), an "open-source static site generator" written in   [GoLang](https://golang.org/).
+This site was made with [Hugo](https://gohugo.io/), an "open-source static site generator" written in   [GoLang](https://golang.org/) and is hosted with [Git Hub Pages](https://pages.github.com/).
 I do not take credit for it, nor any of the design.
 Any tweaks to the original theme for the sake of personalization are minimal at best.